DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 - SEAMLESS ROAMING
     - Clients can roam between APs with no noticeable delay
 - Client LOAD BALANCING
-    - If a client is in range of TWO APs, the WLC can associate the client with the least-used AP, to balance the load among APs
+    - If a client is in range of two APs, the WLC can associate the client with the least-used AP, to balance the load among APs
 - SECURITY / QoS management
     - Central management of security and QoS policies ensures consistency across the network